Littering and Illegal Rubbish Dumping

 Fines for illegally dumped rubbish

-In 2016-17, Council has funded several initiatives aimed at tackling this issue which will include:
+In recent years, Council has continued to fund several initiatives, aimed at tackling this issue, which include:

-- the increased use of surveillance cameras, in order to detect and prosecute rubbish dumpers
+- The increased use of hidden and moveable surveillance cameras at litter and illegal dumping hot spot areas, in order to detect and prosecute offenders

-- free community drop off days to enable residents to dispose of household goods for re-use and recycling by others (dates to be confirmed)
+- Free community Reuse and Recycling Days to enable residents to dispose of household goods for re-use and recycling by others